 Best pregnancy-safe shampoo bar

 For an eco-friendly option, take away the bottle and use a shampoo bar.
-This pregnancy-safe formula comes in a solid form, and will give you between 50-75 washes (about 2-3 bottles worth) depending on your hair type and length.
+This pregnancy-safe formula comes in a solid form, and will give you between 50 to 75 washes (about two to three bottles worth) depending on your hair type and length.
+You’ll have soft locks thanks to cupuaçu butter, argan oil, and castor oil that are all about retaining moisture that will also ensure your scalp is happy.

 Best pregnancy-safe dandruff shampoo